Skip to content

 One of my favorite things about Mexico City is the cafe culture.
 If you stay in Condesa or Roma Norte (as most visitors do), you’ll be overwhelmed by options!

-I've lived here for five years now and I spend most weekdays at a cafe.
+I've lived here for six years now, and I spend most weekdays at a cafe.
 At any given time, I have 4-6 that I'm rotating between depending on my laziness, meeting schedule, food cravings, and evening plans.
 Sometimes I'll even find a promising cafe in a more far-flung location and use that as an impetus to explore a new (to me) part of the city.

 There are plenty of round-ups of "cafes good for working" in CDMX but most seem to just be pulling info from Google Maps.
 Others recycle the same five cafes over and over—many of which are overrated imo.